 The JHBMC Dietetic Internship program has maintained a 99-percent completion rate since its inception in 2001.
-Over the past 5 years, 100% of graduates have taken and passed the RD exam; 98% of graduates achieved first-time passing score on the RD exam.
+Over the past 5 years, 100 percent of graduates have taken and passed the RD exam; 100 percent of graduates achieved first-time passing score on the RD exam.

 In order to begin the dietetic internship, all interns are required to undergo a criminal background check, drug screening, have a TB test or provide a current lung x-ray, provide proof of immunizations, receive a flu vaccine and have a physical exam at the Johns Hopkins Bayview Medical Center Occupational Health Department.
 A flu vaccine will be required in the fall of the internship.
 These are provided free.
 Clearance will be determined by the Johns Hopkins Bayview Medical Center Human Resources and Occupational Health Departments.